Autonomous Learning From Success and Failure: Goal-Conditioned Supervised Learning with Negative Feedback: Experiments

-To better understand the performance of our method, we conducted a comparative analysis against different reinforcement learning variants with HER and different supervised learning methods based on GCSL.
-Specifically, our study encompasses: (1) HER with Deep Q-Network (HER DQN) \cite{andrychowicz2017hindsight}, which applies a value-based approach incorporating hindsight experience replay; (2) HER with Advantage Actor-Critic (HER A2C) \cite{andrychowicz2017hindsight,mnih2016asynchronous}, employing a policy-based strategy through an actor-critic framework; (3) GCSL \cite{ghosh2021learning}, utilizing self-imitation learning augmented by hindsight relabelling; (4) Weighted GCSL \cite{yang2022rethinking}, an advanced iteration of GCSL that optimizes performance by applying weights to relabelled trajectories; (5) and Contrastive GCRL \cite{eysenbach2022contrastive}, utilizing contrastive learning to learn representations and correlations between state-action pairs and future states.
-Note that for the applicability of HER DQN and HER A2C we need to define an external reward function.
-Here we define rewards based on the Euclidean distances between the achieved states and the goal.
-Details of the algorithms are described in Appendix \ref{comparison_algorithm}.
+We compare against five baselines spanning HER-based reinforcement learning and GCSL-based supervised learning: HER DQN~\citep{andrychowicz2017hindsight}, a value-based method with hindsight experience replay; HER A2C~\citep{andrychowicz2017hindsight,mnih2016asynchronous}, its actor-critic counterpart; GCSL~\citep{ghosh2021learning}, self-imitation with hindsight relabelling; Weighted GCSL~\citep{yang2022rethinking}, which weights relabelled trajectories; and Contrastive GCRL~\citep{eysenbach2022contrastive}, which learns representations relating state-action pairs to future states.
+HER DQN and HER A2C require an external reward, which we define from the Euclidean distance between the achieved state and the goal.
+Algorithm details are in Appendix~\ref{comparison_algorithm}.